 Bottom Line up Front: If you are looking to make a quick decision, here’s my high-level take…

-- Get urBeats IF: I prefer the urBeats (you can see the latest prices here) slightly.
+- Get urBeats IF: I prefer the urBeats slightly.
 They are a better value for the money and win my head-to-head category comparison, unless…

-- Get Tour IF: You are an audio fanatic, you’ll appreciate the minor upgrade in sound quality of the Tour headphones (check the listing here for prices).
+- Get Tour IF: You are an audio fanatic, you’ll appreciate the minor upgrade in the sound quality of the Tour headphones.

 Let’s take a closer look at urBeats and the Beats Tour to find out how they compare to one another and what kind of value they might offer if you are in the market for a pair of quality earphones.

 The urBeats and the Tour look similar in appearance at a glance but they offer several significant differences that are important.
 Each comes with a convenient carrying case although they have very different designs.
 The Tour comes in a hard-sided protective case with a zipper enclosure and the urBeats comes with a soft pouch that has a snap-like enclosure.
 While the hard-sided case of the Tour probably looks a little nicer it is not as user-friendly as the soft-sided case that comes with urBeats.

 The earphones can be a bit difficult to put into and take out of the hard-sided case easily making what should be an easy process of storing earphones at times a bit tangled and awkward.
 The soft pouch allows an easier, no-hassle process of simply dropping the earphones into the pouch with removal just as simple.
 A carrying case is typically not a focal point for earphones but if you travel or use earphones while on the move it can be an important aspect.